-Every year I have similarly approached Easter.
-While there are occasional changes to the routine, where the family will go to Easter brunch, for example, I must confess I have not pondered the meaning of Easter or any particular aspect of the story that I have heard for so many years.
-I was surprised, therefore, this year, to be struck by that part of the story that details Peter’s denial of Christ.
+Every year, I have similarly approached Easter.
+While there are occasional changes to the routine, for example, where the family will go to Easter brunch.
+I must confess that I have not pondered the meaning of Easter or any particular aspect of the story that I have heard for so many years.
+I was surprised, therefore, this year, to be struck by that part of the story which details Peter’s denial of Christ.
 Three times, as predicted by Jesus, Peter claims he has no idea who Jesus is, and he is certainly not a follower of Christ.
 This betrayal of what he believes, of course, is coupled with the deception by Judas who identifies Jesus for the Romans.
-As the story goes Jesus not only tells of the coming betrayals, but he forgives the actions of those he assumingly has come to trust.
-It is that forgiveness which appears so effortless that amazes me, and I am not sure I have heard that much about how it came to pass.
+As the story goes, Jesus not only tells of the coming betrayals, but he forgives the actions of those he assumingly has come to trust.
+It is that forgiveness, which appears so effortless, that amazes me.
+And I am not sure I have heard much about how it came to pass.

 I am sure through the years, there have been many sermons about Jesus and forgiveness, but I find myself longing for an in-depth explanation.
 Something more complicated perhaps than “… and Jesus said to turn the other cheek.”
 I know that he forgave Peter and Judas, but it must have been harder than it seems.

 These were his friends his chief supporters, and he had to have established a bond with them as together they preached in Palestine.
 We know that Jesus had moments of weakness when he asked God to take the burden from him; he was, after all, a man.
 I believe that part of the weight had to have been the knowledge that his most trusted, especially in the case of Peter, would betray him.